 LISTEN: World Cup Supplement podcast - England reflections

-Neil Ashton is joined by Charlie Wyatt and Matt Law to reflect on England's win over Sweden in the World Cup quarter-final on the latest World Cup Supplement.
+Neil Ashton is joined by Matt Dickinson and Jeremy Cross to reflect on England's World Cup semi-final defeat to Croatia.on the latest World Cup Supplement.

-Gareth Southgate's side won 2-0 thanks to headers from Harry Maguire and Dele Alli in either half, setting up their first World Cup semi-final in 28 years.
+Kieran Trippier got England off to a dream start but they were ultimately pegged back and beaten in extra-time.

 LISTEN: World Cup Supplement podcast